-No changes are anticipated in MapScript at this time,
+No changes are anticipated in MapScript at this time although we may choose to expose templated output as an option at a later date.

 No other compatibility issues are anticipated.
 The current templating mechanism would continue to function.
 In the event the QUERYFORMAT does not reference an outputFormatObj the current system would kick in.
 In fact, the current system can use several of the new proposed tags, specifically [join] and [include] tags.